 - Mulch: leaves are collected from Eagle Heights and Shorewood Hills in October and November and delivered to the gardens.
 Leaves are NOT fertilizers, but spreading a thick layer will slow the growth of weeds throughout the season.

 Plot Assignment Policy

 Due to our affiliation with the University of Wisconsin-Madison and the Division of University Housing, priority in plot assignment is given to residents of University Apartments and current students of UW-Madison.
 All plots are rented for a year at a time and no guarantees are made of continued use.
-On time complete applications from residents and students will be processed first.
-If plots are still available, these will be assigned by application date in the remaining applicant categories.
-Returning gardeners will be given priority over new gardeners within priority class and can request to return to their previous plot.
-Dates of application are considered in assigning plots.
-Waiting lists by date received will be kept after the due date and plots will be assigned when available.
+Returning gardeners in good standing are given priority over new gardeners, and can request each year to return to their previous plot.